marcdotson/data-5600/README.md

 other classmates.

 <!-- ### Interviews (30%)
-&#10;During the first two weeks of class, during the two weeks in the middle of the semester, and during the final two weeks of class, each student will have a required 10-minute interview with the instructor where they discuss the course and their efforts and answer questions to evaluate their understanding of the course material. -->
+&#10;During the first two weeks of class, the two weeks in the middle of the semester, and the final two weeks of class, each student will have a required interview with the instructor where they will discuss the course and their efforts and answer questions to evaluate their understanding of the course material. -->

 ### Projects (50%)